mrfrontend-development/gatsby-mrfrontend-blog/content/blog/2017/10/10-javascript-basics-select-one-or-multiple-html-elements.md

 ID: 1018
 title: 'JavaScript basics: Select one or multiple HTML elements'
 author: Raymon S
-post_excerpt: "I'm a big fan of learning Vanilla JavaScript instead of jQuery.
+excerpt: "I'm a big fan of learning Vanilla JavaScript instead of jQuery.
 I want to show how easy the querySelector() and querySelectorAll() are! (video included)."

 slug: 2017/10/javascript-basics-select-one-or-multiple-html-elements/
 published: true